International Shooting Sport Federation: Lisin Presidency

-Taking office in November 2018, Lisin immediately announced the formation of a USD$10M Development Fund for the 2019-2022 quadrennium, seeded from his personal wealth.
+Taking office in November 2018, Lisin immediately announced the formation of a USD10M Development Fund for the 2019-2022 quadrennium, seeded from his personal wealth.
 The fund targeted three groups - Member Federations that needed assistance in developing shooting sports in their countries; Member Federations that had won quota places to the 2020 Olympic Games; and individual athletes who led the ISSF rankings at the end of each year.
 In June 2022, the ISSF claimed that more than $3.5m had been distributed by the fund, with an additional $1.1m worth of equipment for sport development receiving by 43 national federations.

 In October 2019, the ISSF was issued a warning by the IOC after it was found to have been selling hospitality packages for the 2020 Olympic Games in Tokyo, which included the reselling of accreditations and event tickets - contrary to the Fundamental Rules for ticket sales by International Federations.

 In December 2019, an EGM was convened to update the Federation constitution.
 A previous attempt by Vladimir Lisin to change the constitution in 2016 had failed.
 The key amendments included term limits for all posts (including the President), along with the abolition of proxy voting - a disqualified proxy vote had been a key point of the appeal by presidential candidate Luciano Rossi to overturn the presidential elections.
 The amendments also abolished elections for the Secretary-General, with the role becoming an appointment by the President.
 Rossi campaigned against this perceived centralisation of power to the Presidency.
 The constitution was approved at the EGM, although a clause to restrict membership to one federation per nation was removed - 13 nations have dual membership.